pilotmoon/PopClip-Extensions/README.md

 Regular Shell Script extensions can't be expressed as snippets, although you can use an AppleScript to run a simple shell script as a string literal (see example below).

 The format of a snippet is a simply a regular PopClip extension config in [YAML](https://quickref.me/yaml) format, with the addition of a comment header beginning with `# popclip` (with or without a space, not case sensitive).

-All features of regular extensions can be used, with the limitation that no additional files (such as icon files or scripts) can be included Extension snippets can be a maximum of 1000 characters.
+All features of regular extensions can be used, with the limitation that additional files (such as icon files or scripts) cannot be included.
+Extension snippets can be a maximum of 1000 characters.

 ### Extension Snippets Examples